OpenBB-finance/backend-for-terminal-pro/README.md

-# backend-for-terminal-pro
+# Backend template for the OpenBB Terminal Pro

-Backend template to bring your own data into the OpenBB Terminal Pro
+Backend template to bring your own data into the OpenBB Terminal Pro using FastAPI.